James-Wachuka/python_etl/README.md

 ###### data
 The source database contains a classicmodels db which is a database for a car retail company.
 From the database can report on the following.
--customers who made the most orders
+* customers who made the most orders
--products that have the highest number of purchases -customer who have spent more
+* products that have the highest number of purchases
+* customers who have spent more

 this data is then extracted and transformed